BelghithSemer/Alpha/README.md

-Mémoire mise à jour
-Sure, here is a brief description for your project:

 Project Description: University Management System

 The Uni Management System is a comprehensive platform designed to streamline various aspects of university operations.
 The system is divided into three key modules: